TheJare/ld51/README.md

 https://twitter.com/TheJare/status/1576140859430445056

 > HTML DOM game where you get a new addition exercise every 10 seconds, score for finishing it earlier, and a max of accumulated exercises.
 Solve them by typing numbers like Z-type and such games.

+As with most other LD entries I've produced, it generates most gameplay with some sort of power curve that leads to rising difficulty.
+Unfortunately, in this one the difficulty escalates savagely very fast.

 ## Build